Skip to content ↓

 What we've got here is failure to communicate

 “What we are doing here speaks to the nature of consciousness,” says co-senior author Earl K. Miller, Picower Professor in The Picower Institute for Learning and Memory and MIT’s Department of Brain and Cognitive Sciences.
-“Propofol general anesthesia deactivates the top-down processes that that underlie cognition.
+“Propofol general anesthesia deactivates the top-down processes that underlie cognition.
 It essentially disconnects communication between the front and back halves of the brain.”

 Co-senior author Andre Bastos, an assistant professor in the psychology department at Vanderbilt and a former member of Miller’s MIT lab, adds that the study results highlight the key role of frontal areas in consciousness.